Christine Baranski: Television

 From 2009 to 2016, Baranski played the role of Diane Lockhart, a top litigator and senior partner of a Chicago law firm on the CBS series The Good Wife.
 She was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series for six seasons of the series, in the years 2010 to 2015.
-Besides her work on The Good Wife and the aforementioned guest appearances on The Big Bang Theory, her other recent appearances include Ugly Betty in 2009 as Victoria Hartley, the haughty mother of Betty's new boyfriend.
+Besides her work on The Good Wife and the aforementioned guest appearances on The Big Bang Theory, her other appearances in that period include Ugly Betty in 2009 as Victoria Hartley, the haughty mother of Betty's new boyfriend.

 From 2017 to 2022, Baranski starred in the CBS spinoff of The Good Wife, titled The Good Fight.
 Her character, Diane Lockhart, joins another law firm after being forced to return to work.
 In the 79th Golden Globe Awards, she was nominated for the Golden Globe Award for Best Actress – Television Series Drama for her work in the fifth season of the show.
+Since 2022 she has portrayed Agnes van Rhijn in the Julian Fellowes-created HBO period drama The Gilded Age starring opposite Carrie Coon, Louisa Jacobson, and Cynthia Nixon.
+The cast received a nomination for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.

 Acting style and screen persona

 Although recognized for her versatility across genres and performing media, Baranski is particularly known for playing sophisticated and highly educated upper-class women.
 Consequently, the media began alluding to the resemblance between this repeated on-screen persona and Baranski's real personality.
-Caroline Hallemann of Town & Country notes that, "For years, the award-winning actress has been the definition of on-screen sophistication".
-In 2017, the actress told Zac Posen for Interview Magazine, "What I’m getting at is if your career is not predicated on just your physical beauty, you’re able to project a sophistication.
+Caroline Hallemann of Town & Country notes that, "For years, the award-winning actress has been the definition of on-screen sophistication."
+In 2017, the actress told Zac Posen for Interview Magazine, "What I'm getting at is if your career is not predicated on just your physical beauty, you're able to project a sophistication.
 You can take sophisticated to your grave.
 You can be that worldly woman, that woman who looks beautiful dressed up."
-On the other hand, however, Baranski humorously addressed these claims during her appearance on The Late Show with Stephen Colbert, "Everybody thinks this is, you know, this sophisticated lady, this New York type, these characters that I play, they think that's me.
+On the other hand, Baranski humorously addressed these claims during her appearance on The Late Show with Stephen Colbert, "Everybody thinks this is, you know, this sophisticated lady, this New York type, these characters that I play, they think that's me.
 They should be in a room alone with me when I watch the Buffalo Bills.
-It is loud".
+It is loud."

 Personal life

 Baranski was married to actor Matthew Cowles from October 1983 until his death on May 22, 2014.
-They have two daughters, Isabel (born 1984), a lawyer, and Lily (born 1987), an actress.
+Together, they had two daughters, Isabel (born 1984), a lawyer, and Lily (born 1987), an actress.
 She lives in Connecticut.
+She is a practicing Catholic, at times accompanying her friend Robert King, the co-creator of The Good Fight, on the walk home during filming in 2021 following Sunday Mass.